FCE Speaking Part 2: Complete Photo Comparison Guide for B2 Picture Comparison

 FCE Speaking Part 2

-Following our guide on FCE Speaking Part 1, we'll now explore Part 2 of the Cambridge B2 First speaking test—the photo comparison task.
-This is where you demonstrate your ability to speak at length, a crucial skill for both the B2 exam and future Cambridge C1 Advanced challenges.
+Following our guide on FCE Speaking Part 1, we'll now explore Part 2—the photo comparison task.
+This section of the B2 speaking exam demonstrates your ability to speak at length about visual prompts, a crucial skill for both the current exam and future Cambridge C1 Advanced challenges.

-1. Know Exactly What Happens in Part 2
+1. Know Exactly What Happens in FCE Photo Comparison

-The examiner hands you two photographs and asks you to compare them and answer a second question (e.g. why people enjoy the activities shown).
-You speak alone for about 1 minute, then listen while your partner does their turn and reply to a 30-second follow-up about their photos.
-The whole stage takes roughly four minutes in pairs.
+In FCE Speaking Part 2, the examiner hands you two photos and asks you to compare them and answer a second question (e.g. why people enjoy the activities shown).
+This picture comparison task requires you to speak alone for about 1 minute, then listen while your partner takes their turn and reply to a 30-second follow-up about their photos.

 Why it matters: This task measures your ability to describe, compare, contrast and give opinions—skills that reappear in higher-level Cambridge exams such as the C1 Exam.